Ancient Maya Water Management

 - Mucking.
 Nutrient rich muck from the swamps was hauled out in back-baskets and dumped on fields to create topsoil.

 - Agua Culture.
 Ponds in Belize and shallow reservoirs in other places were dug to cultivate lily pads.
-They provided an ideal habitat for fish, and the pads were used for mulch.
+These provided an ideal habitat for fish, and the pads were used for mulch.

 - Hillslope Terracing.
 Rock walls were built horizontally and stacked vertically to contain crops and take advantage of natural watering.
 In the highlands entire hills and mountains were terraced.

 - Canals.
 These were cut to create irrigation features and raised fields that could be farmed seasonally or year-round.
-Evidence of the earliest canal (between 200 BC and 50 AD) encircles Cerros in Belize like a necklace.
-It was 20 ft. wide and more than 7 ft. deep.
+Evidence of the earliest canal (between 200 BCE and 50 CE) encircles Cerros in Belize like a necklace.
+It was 20 ft. wide and more than 7 ft. deep, ideal for canoe traffic.
 At Edzna, on the coastal plain of Campeche, Mexico, among her 21 canals, one of them is 10 miles long, with a moat 300 ft. across.
 The soil and limestone taken from the moat were used to build the ceremonial complex.
 It’s estimated that the canal and moat took 1.7 million worker days.

 - Springs, Wells and Waterholes.
 These occurred in the Guatemalan highlands.
 They were considered sacred, so ceremonies and rituals were held there, and ancestral gods held council at them—to review their descendant’s affairs.
 At Dzibilchaltun in Northern Yucatan, there were over 100 small wells.

-By 800 AD, people were losing faith in their ruler’s ability to garner favors from the gods—especially to produce the right amount of rain at the right time.
+By 800 CE, people were losing faith in their ruler’s ability to garner favors from the gods—especially to produce the right amount of rain at the right time.
 As conditions worsened, people moved away.
-The reason for the “collapse” of Maya Civilization is still debated, but it was a gradual, century-long process with multiple factors.
-The timing and management of water was certainly a prime contributor.
+The reason for the “collapse” of Maya Civilization is still debated/ Certainly, there were many factors.
+And it was a gradual, century-long process.
+The timing and management of rain was certainly a prime contributor.

 Much of the information on ancient Maya water management systems came from publications by Nicholas Dunning and Vernon Scarborough, particularly the latter’s book The Flow of Power: Ancient Water Systems and Landscapes, and his Water Management in the Southern Maya Lowlands: An accretive model for the engineered landscape, an article published in Research in Economic Anthropology.
 More on the ideological side, I recommend Precolumbian Water Management: Ideology, Ritual and Power by Lisa Lucero and Barbara Fash.